heohyunjun/chatbot/README.md

-# 심리 상담 챗봇
+# chat bot
-python version .
+python version.
 3. 9

 ### app version
 - 1.0.0

 ### env
 - window
-- colab
+- colab (for training algorithms)

 ### tool
 - pycharm

 ### dataset
 - used the Wellness Conversation provided by the AI hub
-- Netflix_data by Kaggle
+- used Netflix_data by Kaggle

 ### Strategies
 - cosine similarity